 - Pace, 2nd, J. K., Gilbert, C., Clark, M. S., & Feschotte, C. (2008).
 Repeated horizontal transfer of a DNA transposon in mammals and other tetrapods.
 Proceedings of the National Academy of Sciences of the United States of America.
 105:17023-8.

-- Pritham, E. J., & Feschotte, C. (2007).
-Massive amplification of rolling-circle transposons in the lineage of the bat Myotis lucifugus.
+- Cordaux, R., Udit, S., Batzer, M. A., & Feschotte, C. (2006).
+Birth of a chimeric primate gene by capture of the transposase gene from a mobile element.
 Proceedings of the National Academy of Sciences of the United States of America.
-104:1895-900.
+103:8101-6.